dushyantkm15/user_dashboard_ajackus/README.md

 ## Features

-- New user can be added.
+- New users can be added.
 - Every user is editable.
 - One can delete any user.
 - Pagination is being implemented with infinite scrolling features.